Igor Kalinauskas: The Last Supper: Spirit, Flesh, Blood

 Redefining of the famous The Last Supper by Leonardo da Vinci is a distinctive theme of Kalinauskas' art on which he has worked for many years.
 The first exhibition devoted to the masterpiece was presented in 2006 at the Leonardo da Vinci National Science & Technology Museum in Milan.
 Other exhibitions of his impression from the da Vinci masterpiece included "INK The Last Supper: Spirit, Flesh, Blood" (Bratislava, Slovakia, 2011).

 The most complete realization of his vision of a famous painting was presented Lavra gallery in Kyiv (Ukraine) in a philosophical large-scale art project "2000 years have passed.
 Faces faded, but the light remained" (polyptych-installation, reminiscence).
 In this installation, the series of canvases represents the faces of the apostles and Christ at The Last Supper.
 The canvases are only a part of this installation.
 There were a pictorial polyptych altar and pillars in the shape of angels that protected the improvised nave.
 There was a big white table to "bring closer" the biblical scene.
 In addition, in the background could be heard the music of Zikr.
 "In the beginning of last century Wagner started to elaborate the theory of the unity of arts.
 And from that time on, many artists have tried to accomplish perfection, universal art that could combine all the arts...
 Today I was present at this amazing synthetic act, where Igor Kalinauskas, as a stage director, a musician and an artist, united all types of art: music, painting, directing, sculpture, performance and a book", said Alla Revenko, the art historian and professor at Kyiv State Art Institute, author Synthesis of the arts.

 Ultra Violet Light

 "Ultra Violet Light" is a joint art project of Kalinauskas and a French-American artist, Isabelle Collin Dufresne (Ultra Violet), the muse of Salvador Dalí and Andy Warhol, the star of Pablo Picasso’s play.
 The project includes "the series of works related to the aspect of light itself, such as Kalinauskas’ burning spheres of light in "wondering stars" and "cosmic embryos", and Ultra Violet's neon light works and "9/11 sculptures".
 At the core of this creative collaboration is the concept not only of the "light" as the vital element, but the vision of light, as it is perceived by a woman artist versus a man artist.
-Two visions form the ideal Ing and Yang duo."
+Two visions form the ideal yin and yang duo".

 "Ultraviolet Light" was presented in February 2014 at the Depardieu Gallery in Nice, and in September 2014 in the RAR Gallery in Berlin (curator Christina Katrakis, United States).